Semi-Projective Representations and Twisted Representation Groups: Introduction

 \section{Introduction}

+Throughout this paper $K$, $V$ and $G$ will denote a field, a non-trivial finite dimensional $K$-vector space and a finite group respectively.
 In \cite{S04}, Schur developed the theory of projective representations, which are homomorphisms from a group $G$ to the group of projective transformations $\PGL(V)$.
-Here, $G$ is a finite group and $V$ a non-trivial finite dimensional $K$-vector space.
-It is clear that every ordinary representation induces a projective representation.
-However, the converse is in general not true, more precisely the obstructions to lift are the elements of the second cohomology group $H^2(G,K^{\ast})$, where $K^{\ast}$ is considered as a trivial $G$-module.
-In order to study projective representations via ordinary representations in the case $K=\CC$, Schur showed the existence of a representation group $\Gamma$, which is a particular kind of central extension of $G$ having the property that all projective representations of $G$ lift to ordinary representations of $\Gamma$.

-In our recent work (see \cite{DG22} and \cite{GK22}), we constructed certain quotients of complex tori by holomorphic actions of finite groups and investigated their homeomorphism and biholomorphism classes.
-Under mild assumptions on the fixed loci of the actions, Bieberbach's theorems about crystallographic groups (see \cite[I]{C86}) imply that homeomorphisms and biholomorphisms of such quotients are induced by affine transformations.
-When determining the linear parts of these transformations, we came across an object similar to a projective representation, namely a homomorphism from a finite group to $\PGL(n,\CC)\rtimes\Gal(\CC/\RR)$.
-Moreover, we had to determine a particular kind of lift of this map to $\GL(n,\CC)\rtimes \Gal(\CC/\RR)$.

-This example served for us as a motivation to extend Schur's theory to semi-projective representations, i.e., homomorphisms from a finite group $G$ to the group of semi-projective transformations $\PGmL(V)$.
+We consider semi-projective representations of $G$, these are homomorphisms from $G$ to the group of semi-projective transformations $\PGmL(V)$.
 Here, $\PGmL(V)$ is defined as the quotient of the group of semi-linearities modulo the action of the multiplicative group $K^{\ast}$.
-A semi-projective representation yields an action of $G$ on $K$ by automorphisms.
-In this way, $K^{\ast}$ becomes a $G$-module and we can consider the second cohomology group $H^2(G,K^{\ast})$ with respect to this action.
+A semi-projective representation involves an action $\varphi$ of $G$ on $K$ by automorphisms.
+In this way, $K^{\ast}$ becomes a $G$-module and one can consider the second cohomology group $H_{\varphi}^2(G,K^{\ast})$ with respect to the action.
 In analogy to the projective case, this group plays an important role as it is the obstruction space of the lifting problem of semi-projective representations to semi-linear representations, i.e., homomorphisms from $G$ to $\GmL(V)$.